surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 - **Field type** derives dimension or measure.

 - **Calculation** To derive a expressions.
-Enter $ symbol, it will display list of functions and fields available for excuting
+Enter $ symbol, it will display list of functions and fields available for executing arithmetical & logical Expressions in calculated column section.

 - **Calculate on the raw data** this function is applied directly on the retrieved value of the fields, initially before pivot or grouping options are applied.